BigDataIA-Spring2024-Sec1-Team6/NewsScope-Tailored_Industry_News_Aggregator/README.md

 **Project Overview**

-* NewsScope will provide a tailored news aggregation service that allows users to view and track headlines specifically filtered by industry, such as entertainment, sports, space, and religion.
+* NewsScope will provide a tailored news aggregation service that allows users to view and track headlines specifically filtered by industry, such as entertainment, sports, politics, technology and fashion.

 * The platform will aggregate news from multiple sources, presenting a comprehensive and up-to-date feed of industry-specific news, leveraging advanced technologies and tools.